-Rule P.R17: Vegetation clearance on highest erosion risk land - controlled activity

-Vegetation clearance on highest erosion risk land (woody vegetation), of more than a total area of 200 m2 per property in any consecutive 12-month period, and any associated discharge of sediment to a surface water body, is a controlled activity provided an erosion and sediment management plan has been prepared in accordance with Schedule 33 (vegetation clearance plan) and submitted with the application for resource consent under this rule.
+Rule P.R17: Vegetation clearance on highest erosion risk land - controlled activity Vegetation clearance on highest erosion risk land (woody vegetation), of period, and any associated discharge of sediment to a surface water body, is a controlled activity provided an erosion and sediment management plan has been prepared in accordance with Schedule 33 (vegetation clearance plan) and submitted with the application for resource consent under this rule.

-- 1. The content of the erosion and sediment management plan, including the actions, management practices and mitigation measures necessary to ensure that discharge of sediment will not exceed that which occurred from the land prior to the vegetation clearance occurring - 2.
+Vegetation clearance on highest erosion risk land (woody vegetation), of more than a total area of 200 m-per property in any consecutive 12 month the actions, management practices and mitigation measures necessary to ensure that discharge of sediment will not exceed that which occurred from the land prior to the vegetation clearance occurring - 2.
 The area, location and method of vegetation clearance - 3.
 Stabilisation and rehabilitation of the area cleared - 4.
 The monitoring, record keeping, reporting and information provision requirements for the holder of the resource consent (including auditing of information) to demonstrate and/or monitor compliance with the resource consent and the erosion and sediment management plan - 5.
 The timing, frequency and requirements for review, audit and amendment of the erosion and sediment management plan - 6.
 The time and circumstances under which the resource consent conditions may be reviewed